 “The difference was striking for beginners (users who mentioned that they had no experience with the software).
 In this case, adoption increased from less than 20% to 100%.”

-These are just a few case studies that indicate the success companies have had – and continue to have – by implementing Userlane and leveraging the power of interactive guidance.
+These are just a few case studies that indicate the success companies have had – and continue to have.

-The idea behind user onboarding is usually focused on new customers or new employees.
+The idea behind user onboarding usually focuses on new customers or new employees.
 But does it end there?
 How can user onboarding become a regular and consistent part of a business for users who are regularly engaging with the product or for employees who already understand the product?

 “Additionally, users often change their behavior in software based on new needs, and they might need to master new processes.”